SharmaTushar1/hierarchy_ui/description.md

 - You can also search a specific employee using the filter.
 - To filter users can go to /filter router and then there search accordingly.
 You can use name, number or email using the drop down select.
 - You can also change the teams of a team member.
 For that you have to just drag and drop the team member.
 You can only change team with same head.
+- Same team name is not allowed.
+It won't allow you to submit and will ask you to change the name.